 The ABR Certifying Exam is the second step in board examinations for radiology residents, taken 15 months after completion of radiology residency.
 In this exam, test takers are allowed to choose areas of concentration that they would like to take their sections in, or clinical practice modules.
-It is a total of 5 sections, 2 are mandatory: Essentials of Diagnostic Radiology and Non-Interpretive Skills (on the ABR web site these are simply described as one.
-Radioisotope questions (RISE) are built in.
+It is a total of 4 sections: an Essentials of Diagnostic Radiology which contains Non-Interpretive Skills content.
+Radioisotope safety content (RISC) questions are built in.
 The other three you can choose your area of specialization.
 You can choose the same area 3 times.

-The exam is shorter than the Core exam at only 5 hours (essentially 5 hour long sections), but still can only be taken in Chicago or Tuscon.
+The exam is shorter than the Core exam at 298 questions and for the past several years has been offered remotely, like the Core exam.
 As on the other exams, it is still not explicitly divided into sections but they do seem to go in order with general first and then your areas that you selected.

 Areas that you can choose are called “Clinical Practice Modules”.
 There are study guides for each option, but don’t expect them to be much more useful than those for the other ABR exams.
 There is more information about how I recommend you choose your modules below.